Autumn 2025: Everest NF Ski Descent, Everest Legend Death and More

 Manaslu – ~400 Summits, Almost Over

-It looks like the primary Manaslu season ended with around 400 total summits, clients and support climbers.
-Nepal issued permits to 457 climbers from 47 expedition teams—including 347 men and 110 women.
-At least 192 members were supported by 195 Sherpas reached what they claimed was the true summit.
+It looks like the primary Manaslu season ended with around 400 summits, clients and support climbers.
+Nepal issued permits to 457 climbers from 47 expedition teams, including 347 men and 110 women.
+At least 192 members, supported by 195 Sherpas, reached what they claimed was the true summit.
 The five Sherpa rope team reached the summit on September 20, 2025.

-There is one last team attempting what they claim is a new route on Manaslu’s Southwest Face.
+One last team is attempting what they claim is a new route on Manaslu’s Southwest Face.
 The Russian team has four climbers.

 Cho Oyu – ~25+ Summits

-Two more teams summit Cho Oyu last week: Adventure Consultants and Madison Mountaineering with IFMGA guide Chhiring Sherpa finishing his 8000ers on Cho Oyu with a speed climb from Base Camp to the summit.
+Two more teams summit Cho Oyu last week: Adventure Consultants and Madison Mountaineering.
+IFMGA guide Chhiring Sherpa finished his 8000ers on Cho Oyu with a speed climb from Base Camp to the summit.

 Makalu – Over (Deep Snow) – No Summits